-Since the English Boxwood does not get too tall, its slow growth rate is a benefit, allowing you to prune, shape, and maintain size with ease.
+The English Boxwood does not get too tall, and will only grow between 1 and 2 inches per year.
+Its slow growth rate, however, is actually a benefit; it will allow you to prune, shape, and maintain size with ease.
 Since English Boxwoods are frequently planted as barrier plants, this also helps to ensure they do not overwhelm any other accent trees or ornamentals.

 The English Boxwood is the best low-lying evergreen available!
 Perfectly sized between 2 and 4 feet tall and between 2 and 4 feet wide, the English Boxwood is typically planted as a short wall in the garden.
 Some landscapers choose to cultivate small barriers or boundaries to help mark pathways or growing spaces.
 Many landscapers also use the English Boxwood as an accent.
 Plant a small ring around a stunning ornamental tree, or plant several boxwoods in corners of a garden wall.

 These evergreens are easy to prune and maintain their rounded shape well, making them perfect as accents or breaks in an otherwise monotonous garden scene.
 But the English Boxwood is not just a sidekick in the garden community – you can choose to plant one in a container and center the shrub on a pedestal or staircase.
 This evergreen can look stunning on its own, especially when framing a doorway or incline.

 Easy maintenance is the other calling card of this popular plant.
 The English Boxwood is adaptable.
 Soil conditions can vary dramatically and this evergreen does not mind.
 Once you’ve established the English Boxwood, it can even sustain moderate droughts.
 English Boxwoods grow well in USDA Hardiness Zones 5-8.
 They prefer well-drained soil but will adapt easily to less ideal soil conditions.